-All three- and four-year-olds will be entitled to 15 hours of free early education each week, taken for 15 hours per week for 38 weeks of the year, from the term following the child's third birthday.
+All three and four-year-olds will be entitled to 15 hours of free early education each week, taken for 15 hours per week for 38 weeks of the year.
 You may be eligible for 30 hours of childcare per week for 38 weeks.
 This can be calculated on the government online calculator.